Ritchie Bros. Auctioneers (RBA) to Release Quarterly Earnings on Monday

 Ritchie Bros.
-Auctioneers (TSE:RBA) (NYSE:RBA) is scheduled to be announcing its earnings results after the market closes on Monday, May 10th.
-Analysts expect the company to announce earnings of C$0.30 per share for the quarter.
+Auctioneers (NYSE:RBA) (TSE:RBA) will be announcing its earnings results after the market closes on Monday, May 10th.
+Analysts expect the company to announce earnings of $0.24 per share for the quarter.
+Investors interested in registering for the company’s conference call can do so using this link.

 Ritchie Bros.
-Auctioneers (TSE:RBA) (NYSE:RBA) last posted its quarterly earnings results on Thursday, February 18th.
-The company reported C$0.64 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$0.69 by C($0.05).
-The firm had revenue of C$499.74 million during the quarter, compared to analyst estimates of C$476.73 million.
+Auctioneers (NYSE:RBA) (TSE:RBA) last announced its earnings results on Wednesday, February 17th.
+The business services provider reported $0.49 earnings per share for the quarter, missing the consensus estimate of $0.56 by ($0.07).
+Ritchie Bros.
+Auctioneers had a net margin of 13.03% and a return on equity of 19.76%.
+The firm had revenue of $383.41 million during the quarter, compared to analyst estimates of $369.50 million.
+On average, analysts expect Ritchie Bros.
+Auctioneers to post $2 EPS for the current fiscal year and $2 EPS for the next fiscal year.

 Ritchie Bros.
 Auctioneers Company Profile